Examples & Insights from the Matching Gift Idea Exchange

 6) Pair corporate matching with matching gift challenges.

 Did you know that corporate or employee matching gifts represent only a single form of matching donation opportunity an organization might have?
-Matching gift challenges, or major donor matches, can also play a significant role in boosting a nonprofit’s fundraising.
-And they’re typically not mutually exclusive, either—meaning donors can have the chance to multiply their gifts twice!
+Matching gift challenges, also known as major donor matches, can play a significant role in boosting a nonprofit’s fundraising efforts.
+And they’re typically not mutually exclusive, either, meaning donors can have the chance to multiply their gifts twice!

 What this Organization Does Well:

 UWC-USA noted in the Matching Gift Idea Exchange that it combines the power of corporate matching gifts with other forms of donation matching, including major donor matching gift challenges.
 In a campaign, interest is typically generated by offering a major donor match.
-Then, once supporters have navigated to the campaign page, UWC promotes corporate matching gift opportunities as well.
+Then, once supporters have navigated to the campaign page, UWC also promotes corporate matching gift opportunities.

 The results?
-The organization shared that campaign revenue is typically about 30% higher than for those without a matching gift offer.
-Plus, a significantly higher percentage of donors check to see if their companies provide a donation match!
+The organization reported that campaign revenue is typically about 30% higher for those with a matching gift offer than for those without one.
+Additionally, a significantly higher percentage of donors check to see if their companies offer a donation match.

 Best Practice For Your Team: